 Program Outcomes (POs) serve as a foundational framework defining the skills, knowledge, and attributes that students at Kannur University are expected to acquire upon completion of a specific academic program.
 Tailored to the unique goals of each program, POs articulate the overarching learning objectives that guide curriculum design and assessment.
-These outcomes encompass a diverse range of competencies, including critical thinking, problemsolving, effective communication, and discipline-specific expertise.
+These outcomes encompass a diverse range of competencies, including critical thinking, problem-solving, effective communication, and discipline-specific expertise.
 POs play a crucial role in shaping educational experiences, ensuring alignment with academic standards and industry expectations.
 By articulating clear and measurable expectations, POs contribute to the continuous improvement of academic programs and provide a roadmap for students to develop into well-rounded, competent professionals within their chosen fields.

 PO1 Critical Thinking and Problem-Solving: Apply critical thinking skills to analyze information and develop effective problem-solving strategies for tackling complex challenges.
 PO2 Effective Communication and Social Interaction: Proficiently express ideas and engage in collaborative practices, fostering effective interpersonal connections.
 PO3 Holistic Understanding: Demonstrate a multidisciplinary approach by integrating knowledge across various domains for a comprehensive understanding of complex issues.
 PO4 Citizenship and Leadership: Exhibit a sense of responsibility, actively contribute to the community, and showcase leadership qualities to shape a just and inclusive society.
 PO5 Global Perspective: Develop a broad awareness of global issues and an understanding of diverse perspectives, preparing for active participation in a globalized world.
-PO6 Ethics, Integrity and Environmental Sustainability: Uphold high ethical standards in academic and professional endeavors, demonstrating integrity and ethical decision- making.
+PO6 Ethics, Integrity and Environmental Sustainability: Uphold high ethical standards in academic and professional endeavors, demonstrating integrity and ethical decision-making.
 Also acquire an understanding of environmental issues and sustainable practices, promoting responsibility towards ecological well-being.

-PROGRAM-SPECIFIC OUTCOMES (PSOs)
+PROGRAMME SPECIFIC OUTCOMES (PSOs)

-The broad objective of the BBA (AAM) program is to create professional managers, leaders, and researchers in the tourism/hospitality industry.
-Program-specific outcomes (PSOs) include:
+The broad objective of the BBA TTM program is to create professional managers, leaders, and researchers in the tourism/hospitality industry.
+Program Specific Outcomes (PSOs) include:

 PSO1 Develop a comprehensive and multidisciplinary understanding of tourism concepts, principles, practices, and hospitality and aviation industry.
-PSO2 Cultivate technical and interpersonal skills, including teamwork, communication, and leadership abilities, to thrive in competitive, dynamic, and diverse work environments, and adapt to various roles in multicultural contexts. environments, and adapt to various roles in municultural contexts.
+PSO2 Cultivate technical and interpersonal skills, including teamwork, communication, and leadership abilities, to thrive in competitive, dynamic, and diverse work environments, and adapt to various roles in multicultural contexts.
 PSO3 Demonstrate proficiency in hotel, airline, and tour operations by applying management principles effectively.
 PSO4 Create innovative digital strategies for hospitality and aviation industry and apply technological solutions to streamline tourism operations and thereby enhance tourist experiences and service quality PSO5 Apply project management and entrepreneurial skills in conceptualizing, realizing, and implementing various tourism, aviation and hospitality projects.
 PSO6 Leverage research-based knowledge and skills to benefit tourism and aviation industry, as well as society at large.

-CAREER OPTIONS AFTER THE BBA (AAM) PROGRAMME
+CAREER OPTIONS AFTER THE BBA TTM PROGRAMME

-After successful completion of the program, the students should be competent to work in the tourism and hospitality industry, including airlines, airports, tour operation companies, travel agencies, travel departments of corporate firms, event management companies, the hospitality sector, cruise ships, transport operators, government agencies, academics, research, consultancies, NGOs, etc. Above all, the program encourages entrepreneurship also.
+After successful completion of the program, the students should be competent to work in tourism and Hospitality industry including Airlines, Airports, Tour Operation Companies, Travel Agencies, Travel Departments of Corporate Firms, event management companies, Hospitality sector, Cruise ships, Transport Operators, Government Agencies, Academics, Research, Consultancies, NGOs etc. Above all, the program encourages entrepreneurship also.